 - Injuries from executing strenuous and demanding physical activities, possibly on uneven ground and terrain in the forest

 - Injuries from failing to properly use tools, such as carving knives

 - Injuries resulting from matches or fire

 - Contracting poison ivy

 - The presence of wild animals and ticks

 - Inclement weather

 OFNS Staff: Participant Ratios

-The Ottawa Forest and Nature School educator ratios for summer camp is 20 campers to 3 educator.
-All of our staff have first aid training and are experienced in children's programming.
+Ottawa Forest and Nature School educator ratios are 8-10 children to 1 educator.
+All of our staff are experienced and qualified educators with first aid training.

 Educator Responsibilities